 How to add responses to address books even if they weren't assigned to contact data fields or the survey didn't include an email address element

-If your survey responses weren't assigned to contact data fields, or if your survey didn't include an email address element, you can still add your responses to an address book:
+If your survey responses weren't assigned to contact data fields, or if your survey didn't include an email address element, you can still add your responses to an address book.
+Follow these steps:

 - Export your responses to CSV, as described above.